Obukhiv

 The city has a Holodomor memorial and in 2009 the municipal administration took down the Lenin monument which was repeatedly vandalized.
 It is 178 km south - southeast of Chernobyl.

 Until 18 July 2020, Obukhiv was incorporated as a city of oblast significance and the center of Obukhiv Municipality.
 It also served as the center of Obukhiv Raion even though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven, Obukhiv Municipality was merged into Obukhiv Raion.

+History

+The settlement of Obukhiv, originally known as Lukavytsia was first mentioned in historical documents in 1362.

 Geography

 Obukhiv has a dry sub-humid (0.5 - 0.65 p/pet) climate.
 The land area is not cultivated, but most of the natural vegetation remains intact.
 The landscape is mainly covered with mosaic vegetation/croplands.
 The climate is classified as humid continental (humid with severe winter, no dry season with a cool temperate moist forest bio-zone.
 The soil in the area is high in chernozems, phaeozems, greyzems (ch), dark colored, deep soils in organic matter, calcareous lower in profile, also typical of grass steppe/prairie.